 - However, if you know you will eat the entire recipe when it is time to be reheated, go ahead and store it as one large serving.

-For fridge storage you can use: zip lock bags, plastic containers, or glass food containers.
-I prefer to use glass container, as this allows me to reheat and eat the recipe right out of the same container.
+For fridge storage, you can use: zip lock bags, plastic containers, or glass food containers.
+I prefer to use glass containers, as this allows me to reheat and eat the recipe right out of the same container.
 Which in turn saves me time, dirty dishes, and makes clean up easier.
-It also save on waste, either tossing out the used zip lock bags, or eventually having to replace the plastic containers.
+It also saves on waste, either tossing out the used zip lock bags or eventually having to replace the plastic containers.

 TIPS FOR RE-HEATING AFTER BEING IN THE FRIDGE:

 - If reheating only one serving: Put some of the risotto on top of the shrimp, then loosely cover with a damp paper towel, this will help to keep the shrimp moist.
 Then microwave for 90 seconds, stirring halfway through.

 - If reheating as an entire meal, I recommend heating on the stovetop.
 Adding about 1/4 cup of water slowly as the ingredients begin to warm.
 This will add a little more moisture back into the recipe.
 Cook for about 5 minutes until warmed thru.
 You could also add a tiny bit more cheese or chicken stock instead of water, this will add additional creaminess and flavor to the recipe.

 - I do not recommend reheating the entire recipe in the microwave, it is a guaranteed way to overcook the shrimp.
 But if you skipped the shrimp you could reheat the entire risotto recipe in the microwave.
 To do this, cover the risotto with a damp paper towel (the damp towel helps to add moisture to the dish) and microwave for 2-3 minutes, stirring every minute or so.
 Feel free to add more cheese!